bobpeulen/oci_ai_services/README.md

 - AI Document Understanding (The 2 pdf files as input, credit scoring.ipynb) Analyzing PDF files using OCI Data Science and OCI Document Understanding.

+- OCI Speech (audio_only.py)
+Using OCI Speech to transcribe a YouTube video from Speech to Text